jemos/jmlist/README.md

 > Before starting with code, all `jmlist_*` functions return a status
 > code, which you can look for success with `JMLIST_ERROR_SUCCESS`.
 > If it returns `JMLIST_ERROR_FAILURE`, look for jmlist_errno variable
-> contents, its also a status code but more specific.
+> contents, it's also a status code but more specific.
 The function
 > `jmlist_status_to_string` converts this code into a string.

 Let's now show a full example.